This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 But when you break it down into short term goals, you will be able to see your progress more clearly.
 Short term goals help you stay on track to achieving your long term goal.

-If we use the example above, one of our short term goal would be:
+If we use the example above, one of our short term goals would be:

 “I will pay off $1000 per month towards credit card debt.”